 Interface maybe more difficult to use.

-The search is very precise & often unforgiving and you usually end up with almost exactly what you want or zero results.
+The search is very precise and often unforgiving and you usually end up with almost exactly what you want or zero results.

-Some of the databases will list items we have in print only, or may not be accessable unless you request for purchase via document delivery.
+Some of the databases will list items we have in print only, or may not be accessible unless you request for purchase via document delivery service.

-You are comfortable with Boolean searching & need to do a comprehensive, through literature search in the area.
+You are comfortable with Boolean searching and need to do a comprehensive, thorough literature search in the area.

 1) Use FindMore@NUSL

 FindMore@NUSL is a new search service launched by NUS Libraries in Dec 2012.
-It's similar to Google Scholar (see below) in that it obtains article level data from each source directly and stores in one place, allowing you to search a large number of items with one search.
-On top of articles it also covers what is in our library catalogue and ScholarBank@NUS - our institutional repository which includes ETD (Electronic Theses & Dissertations).
+It is similar to Google Scholar (see below) in that it obtains article level data from each source directly and stores in one place, allowing you to search a large number of items with one search.
+Other than articles, it also covers what is in our library catalogue and ScholarBank@NUS - our institutional repository, which includes ETD (Electronic Theses & Dissertations).

-Currently as of Dec 2012, there are over 312 million items in FindMore@NUSL and rising as we add more journals.
-Most of the items shown will be available full text for free or via NUS Library subscriptions.
+Currently, as of Dec 2012, there are over 312 million items in FindMore@NUSL and rising as we add more journals.
+Most of the items shown will have full text for free or via NUS Libraries' subscriptions.

-Similar to Google Scholar, this service doesn't include everything NUS has access to for various reasons.
-One reason of which is the publisher has no arrangements with this service so we cannot add article level data into the system.
+Similar to Google Scholar, this service does not include everything NUS has access to, for various reasons.
+One of which is that the publisher has no arrangements with this service, thus we cannot add article level data into the system.

-Unlike Google Scholar, FindMore has more powerful filtering features like refining by subject terms, content type and the ability to refine to just items in peer reviewed journal.
-Also FindMore is reflective of NUS Libraries' collection and will show items you mostly have access to unlike Google Scholar.
+Unlike Google Scholar, FindMore@NUSL has more powerful filtering features, like refining by subject terms or content type, and the ability to refine to just items in a peer reviewed journal.
+FindMore@NUSL is reflective of NUS Libraries' collection and will show items you mostly have access to, unlike Google Scholar.

-Please note that this service lists only online journal articles, so it will not find journal articles we may have in print only.
+Please note that this service only lists online journal articles, so it will not find journal articles that we may have in print only.

 For more details about this service see FAQs

-Please note that while Google Scholar collection is vast even Google Scholar doesn't have permission to access every publisher site and unlike FindMore@NUSL does not include our library catalogue.
+Please note that while Google Scholar's collection is vast, it does not have permission to access every publishers' site, and unlike FindMore@NUSL, it does not include our library catalogue.

-FindMore and Google Scholar overlaps but you may find some material in FindMore not in Google scholar or viceversa.
+FindMore and Google Scholar overlaps but you may find some material in FindMore@NUSL which is not in Google Scholar or vice versa.

-Also be careful, not every item showed by Google Scholar is actually "scholarly".
+Do be careful and note that not every item showed by Google Scholar is actually "scholarly".

-Google Scholar may also show results from Google Books but not all will be owned by NUS Libraries.
+Google Scholar may also show results from Google Books but not all will be available at NUS Libraries.

-It is difficult to limit Google Scholar to showing only what we have access to, we have registered with the Google Scholar Library Links programme, so you can set up your preferences to display a "Find it! with NUS Libraries" link if Google scholar thinks we have access to the online article but this isn't 100% reliable, nor does this help with books.
+It is difficult to limit Google Scholar to showing only what we have access to.
+To facilitate search, we have registered with the Google Scholar Library Links programme, enabling you to set up your preferences to display a "Find it!@NUS Libraries" link, if Google Scholar thinks we have access to the online article.
+However, note this does not apply to books, and it is not 100% reliable.

-Another way is to use the proxy bookmarklet to help check availability this can still be frustrating because you will see many results we will not have access to.
+Another way is to use the proxy bookmarklet to help check availability.
+Word of caution - this could be frustrating as you may see many results we do not have access to.

-Google Scholar & FindMore@NUSL tend to generate a lot of results due to the breadth and scope of the search.
-Although great for cross disciplinary searches or for searching for specific articles, sometimes it might be better to focus on a more specific subject related database such as EconLit , Sociological abstracts, IEEE, Philisopher's index etc.
+Google Scholar and FindMore@NUSL tend to generate a lot of results due to the breadth and scope of the search.
+Although this is great for cross disciplinary searches or when searching for specific articles, sometimes it might be better to focus on a more specific subject-related database such as EconLit , Sociological abstracts, IEEE, Philosophers' index etc.

-Such seaches often include articles not included in Google scholar, FindMore and/or may offer more powerful search functions specific to the discipline to allow more powerful searches to ensure you don't miss anything.
+Such searches often include articles not included in Google Scholar, FindMore@NUSL and/or may offer more powerful search functions specific to the discipline to allow more powerful searches to ensure you do not miss anything.